DecaturMakers/glue/README.md

 ## Building and deploying

+Commits to the master branch should trigger an automatic deployment to Cloud Run via GitHub Actions.

 The following environment variables need to be set in Google Cloud.
 See also `example.env`:

 - `NEON_PASSWORD`: the password used by NeonCRM when calling the "glue" server via a webhook.
 The username should be "neoncrm".
 This password can be set here: [https://decaturmakers.app.neoncrm.com/np/admin/systemsetting/webhook/webHookList.jsp](https://decaturmakers.app.neoncrm.com/np/admin/systemsetting/webhook/webHookList.jsp).